Any links to Amazon are affiliate links.

 I had a reader ask very specific questions about adding baby two, so I will answer those.

-How Hard is it Really?
+How Hard is Adding a Second Child Really?

-My guess is this is very different for everyone.
+This is very different for everyone.

 In my personal experience, going from 0 to 1 was the hardest transition by far.